kubernetes/kops/hooks/nvidia-device-plugin/README.md

 | 1.9.1         | 1.11               | deviceplugin | kope.io/k8s-1.10-debian-stretch-amd64-hvm-ebs-2018-05-27
 | 1.9.1         | 1.10               | legacy       | kope.io/k8s-1.10-debian-stretch-amd64-hvm-ebs-2018-05-27

+### About the Docker Image

+- For CUDA 10.0, run `DOCKER_REGISTRY= make image push` with the desired registry to self-host the docker image.
+- For CUDA 9.1, the image is already hosted according to the InstanceGroup spec example but can be mirrored elsewhere.

 ## Using this DevicePlugin

 ### Create a Cluster with GPU Nodes